“I think, at a child’s birth, if a parent could ask a fairy godmother to endow it with the most useful gift, that gift would be curiosity.”

 Emmaus Catholic and C of E Primary School, Sheffield, South Yorkshire.

-We would like to thank all the teachers in all of the above schools and Cathy Walker, Hannah Roze-Lewis and Louis Saxby for all their hard work, good humour and belief in making Curiosity in the Classroom such a great event for the children.
+We would like to thank all the teachers in all of the above schools and Cathy Walker, Hannah Roze-Lewis, Raewyn Lippert and Annekoos Arlman for all their hard work, good humour and belief in making Curiosity in the Classroom such a great event for the children.
 And of course our fantastic funders, The Ironmongers’ Company, Shaftesbury Place, Barbican, London EC2Y 8AA www.ironmongers.org/

 Keynote Inspiration

-2022’s keynote inspiration for the conference was author, Sam Gayton.
-He made us curious enough in 2017 with his keynote and despite the late cancellation of 2020, even more curious to get him back again…
+2024’s keynote inspiration for the conference was author, Sam Gayton.
+He made us curious enough in 2017 and 2022 with his keynotes and despite the late cancellation of 2020, even more curious to get him back again…

 “But... it's one of those laws of the universe, isn't it?
 Nothing stays the same.
 Things change.”